evgeni/my_virtualenv/README.md

  * `MYSQL_TCP_PORT` - the TCP port of `mysqld`
  * `MYSQL_UNIX_PORT` - the path to the `mysqld` socket

+CAVEAT: MySQL/MariaDB's client connection code exhibits the total ingenious and obvious behavior to switch to ALWAYS use MYSQL_UNIX_PORT if MYSQL_HOST is "localhost".
+After running `my_virtualenv` you must therefore manually `export MYSQL_HOST="127.0.0.1"` if you want the connection to be made via TCP and MYSQL_TCP_PORT have any effect.

 [pve]: https://salsa.debian.org/postgresql/postgresql-common/-/blob/master/pg_virtualenv
 [pwgen]: http://sourceforge.net/projects/pwgen/